 The Wyoming eviction notice forms are documents stating the landlords intention to file a forcible entry and detainer (FED), otherwise known as an eviction, due to the their lessee violating the lease agreement.
 The most common non-compliance issues are either the non-payment of rent or breaking a specific condition in their lease agreement.
-For landlords and tenants they should review the Frequently Asked Questions and State Law Title 1, Chapter 21 (Procedure and Actions).
-If a tenant does not respond to landlord’s notice, the landlord may go to the Circuit Court representing the county in which the property is located to file a forcible entry and detainer action.
+For landlords and tenants they should review the Frequently Asked Questions.
+If a tenant does not respond to landlord’s notice, the landlord may go to the Circuit Court representing the county in which the property is located to file a Forcible Entry and Detainer Action.

 Notices By Type

 3-Day Notice to Quit (Non-Payment & Non-Compliance) – This form starts the eviction process when a tenant is failing to abide by the terms of the lease.
 Landlord must wait three days before filing any proceeding in court.